-If you are looking to incorporate more black beans into your diet, I highly recommend my One-Pot Easy Vegan Black Bean Soup.
+If you are looking to incorporate more black beans into your diet, I highly recommend my one-pot easy vegan black bean soup.
 Another one of my favorite recipes that uses black beans is my quinoa black bean veggie burgers.
 These and other black bean recipes are featured in my roundup of 15 vegan and gluten-free black bean recipes.

 For this recipe you will need: